DiamondLightSource/ulims-json-schemas/docs/readme.md

 This tutorial explains how to add a new advanced schema which reuses a basic schema.
 Steps are almost identical to the first tutorial.
-The main difference is highlighted after step 4.
+The key difference is highlighted after step 4.
 The edit in step 6 is limited to altering the $ref so it points at the release done during tutorial 1.